A Poisson Formula for the Wave Propagator on Schwarzschild-de Sitter Backgrounds: Proof of Lemma 3.3

 We now suppose that $R(\lambda)$ has a resonance of multiplicity $m$ at $\lambda_0$.
 By \Cref{lemma:1281}, this implies the order of the resonance is $m$.
 Indeed, if the order of the resonance at $\lambda_0$ was $m' \neq m$, then by \Cref{lemma:1281}, $F$ would have a zero of order $m'$ at $\lambda_0$.
 We could then apply the forward direction to see that this implies the multiplicity of the resonance is $m'$, which is a contradiction. \\

 To conclude the proof of \Cref{lemma:inductthing}, it remains to show that if $0$ is a resonance, then it is simple.
-For this, we recall from \eqref{eq:598} that the transmission coefficient $T(\lambda)$ can be expressed in terms of $F(\lambda)$ as

-By \cite[Theorem 2.1]{MKlaus_1988}, for a large class of potentials (which include $V$), $T(0) \neq 0$.
+For this, we recall from \eqref{eq:598} that the transmission coefficient $T(\lambda)$ can be expressed in terms of $F(\lambda)$ as { } By \cite[Theorem 2.1]{MKlaus_1988}, for a large class of potentials (which include $V$), $T(0) \neq 0$.
 If $0$ is a resonance of $-\p_x^2 + V(x)$, then by \eqref{eq:1184} and that $T(0)\neq 0$, $F(\lambda)$ must have a zero of order $1$.
 So by the above argument, $0$ is a resonance of multiplicity $1$.
 This finally concludes the proof of \Cref{lemma:inductthing}.